dawarit65/dawarit65.github.io/README.md

 - Jekyll: This is a static site generator with various templates that are set up to work with Markdown files within the GitHub Pages.

 ### Prerequisites
-- Have a resume formatted in Markdown
+- Have a resume formatted in Markdown:
+   - Learn how to format in Markdown with this [tutorial](https://www.markdowntutorial.com/)
+   - Create a resume if you don't have one
+   - Format the resume into a Markdown file
+   -Save the file as: index.md

 - Create a GitHub account